MinellaPersonalProjects/my-tech-teachings/content/blog/recreate-secret-invasion-website.md

 ---
-title: 'ReCreate the Opening of Marvel Secret Invasion Website using VueJS and Vuetify'
+title: ReCreate the Opening of Marvel Secret Invasion Website using VueJS and Vuetify
-headline: 'ReCreate Marvel Secret Invasion with VueJS'
+headline: ReCreate Marvel Secret Invasion with VueJS
-summary: 'Explore Vue.js and Vuetify to recreate the captivating opening of Marvel Secret Invasion website in this frontend development project.'
+summary: Explore Vue.js and Vuetify to recreate the captivating opening of Marvel Secret Invasion website in this frontend development project.
-myImage: '/img/secret.png'
+myImage: /img/secret.png
 tags:
-  - "vue"
+  - vue
 publishDate: 8 Nov 2023
 publishDateTime: 2023-11-08:03:30
 ---

 If you didn't already know, Marvel created a secret website for its newest TV show, Secret Invasion.
 This novel promotional stunt had my hands itching to create a something similar.
 The website, [www.theinvasionhasbegun.com](http://www.theinvasionhasbegun.com/) gives a black-ops aesthetics and surreptitious layout of this site create an atmosphere of secrecy and intrigue, making users feel like they're part of an underground network.

 The website starts out with a password prompt page, with an obscure password that I had to get off the internet.

 One might expect the password to have a connection to the show, possibly involving names like "Nick Fury" or "Avengers" However, due to the absence of a character limit on the website, the possibilities appeared to be without boundaries.I couldn't figure out any clues, so I just googled it, the password is "RSD3PX5N7S"

 In this tutorial I'm going to recreate those processes and have our own secret black ops website hidden under the guise of a regular webpage using VueJS and Vuetify.

 ## Prerequisites

 - Some knowledge of Vue
 - Node, NPM Installed
 - Code Editor

 ## SetUp Project